Surgical Procedures: Surgery and Staging for Ewing Sarcoma

 What is recovery like?

-Your healthcare team will discuss your post-operative plan of care with you and any medications you may be taking such as those for blood clot, constipation and infection prevention, pain management, nausea management, and any others.
+Your healthcare team will talk with you about your plan of care after surgery.
+They will teach you about any medications you may be prescribed, such as those for blood clot, constipation and infection prevention, pain management, nausea management, and any others.

-They will also talk to you about your activity restrictions, physical therapy plan, and other important information before being discharged from the hospital.
-The extent of your recovery will depend on the type and extent of surgery you have had.
+They will also talk to you about any changes to your activity level and when you can resume regular activity, physical therapy, home care, and other important information before leaving the hospital.
+Your recovery depends on the type of surgery you had.
 Rehabilitation is a key part of your treatment plan.

 How can I care for myself?